laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 # uBlockOrigin-HUGE-AI-Blocklist
-A huge blocklist of sites that contain AI generated content.
+A huge blocklist of sites that contain AI generated content, for the purposes of cleaning Google Image Search.